SMZR 32x100 / N52 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-It's also worth noting that small elements of these magnets can hinder the diagnostic process in case of swallowing.
+- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of child safety.
+Additionally, small elements of these products can hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are flammable.